coreruleset/documentation/content/development/testing.md

 mode: "default"
 ```

-Please check your `port` value and other settings, those can be different.
+Please verify that these settings are correct for your setup, specifically the `port` values.

 ### Running the test suite

-The test suite will be run by the tool `go-ftw`.

-Here is how you can run tests:
+Execute the following command to run the CRS test suite with **go-ftw** against Apache httpd:

 ```bash
 $ ./go-ftw run --config .ftw.apache.yaml -d ../coreruleset/tests/regression/tests/